TitoMoi/servihelper/README.md

 ## What cannot be done or implemented?

-Support other programs is not possible, as im a solo developer i cannot guarantee compatibility over time.
+Compatibility with other existing programs is not possible, as im a solo developer i cannot guarantee compatibility over time.

 Diferent persons working _at the same time_ and being free is not possible.

 But it's possible to work one after another.

+## Ways of work with multiple administrators

 **Free mode**: